ethangardner/web-project-guide/articles/writing-performant-css.md

 ```

 <blockquote>
 On our sites currently, there are "mobile first" breakpoints set in SASS that start with <code>mf-*</code>.
-For example, <code>mf-tablet-p</code> will apply for anything that is a tablet in portait mode or larger.
+For example, <code>mf-tablet-p</code> will apply to anything that is a tablet in portait mode or larger.
 These are the ones that should be used.
 </blockquote>

 ## Be Aware of Layout Triggers